Battle of Thessalonica (995): Origins of the conflict

-The battle
+Battle

+Bulgarians lacked siege engines to use against the fortifications of Thessalonica and instead relied on traditional tactics for attacking cities, such as starvation and ambush tactics.
 Samuil sent a small detachment towards the city, while the main body of his army remained behind to carefully prepare an ambush for the Byzantine army.
-As the Bulgarian raiding party approached Thessalonica, Gregory Taronites sent out his son, Ashot, with the vanguard to make contact with them and reconnoitre the Bulgarian dispositions.
-Ashot engaged the Bulgarian raiding party and drove them back, but was drawn into the ambush and encircled with his men.
-His father, following up with the main Byzantine force, rushed to his rescue, but was killed trying to reach him.
+As the Bulgarian raiding party approached Thessalonica, Gregory Taronites sent his son Ashot Taronites with a small reconnaissance force to make contact with them and reconnoitre the Bulgarian dispositions, while he followed with a detachment from Thessalonica's garrison.
+Gregory Taronites' plan was to track the raiders and force an engagement on favorable ground.
+Ashot fell into an ambush and was captured.
+His father, following up with the main Byzantine force, rushed to his rescue, only to be lured by a feigned Bulgarian retreat into another trap, where he was surrounded and killed.